n-saraseka/bad_apple_tiler/README.md

  An app for tiling the Bad Apple!! clip with 2 images.

 # Required apps
-Python ver 3.0 or later.
+Python ver.
+3.0 or later.

 # Setting up
 You will need 3 files to run the tiling app: **the video** and **2 images** that will be used for tiling.
 There are example video and images in the repository, but you may replace them with your own.